Privacy Statement DISCE research project

 2) check and, if necessary, correct the data on him or her in the register.
 In this case, the request shall be made in writing to the registry controller.
 The person in the register has the right to rectification of the information that was wrongly recorded.

-3) the data subject, the right to revoke the consent at any time without prejudice to the legality of the processing carried out before it is withdrawn; to the extent that the processing of personal data is based on the consent of
+3) revoke the consent at any time without prejudice to the legality of the processing carried out before it is withdrawn; to the extent that the processing of personal data is based on the consent of the data subject.

-5) be removed from all registers permanently and reliably
+4) be removed from all registers permanently and reliably.

 Leaving the register